Code-Institute-Submissions/user-centric-frontend-2/README.md

 ### Content
-Some text on the Start page and Pricing page was used from my previous training club's [site](http://aikidomalmo.se/).
+Some text on the Start page and Pricing page was used from my previous training club's site [Aikido Malmo Meiseikai](http://aikidomalmo.se/).
 The text was translated to English and then edited.

 ### Media